-The Panamanian energetic reality requires urgently undertake an important development in the electricity generation capacity to support the desired growth in its economy.
-Very important projects such as the expansion of the canal, the development of the reverted areas (Telfers Island, Davis, Sherman, Howard) and give the energy needed to make Panama a country with capacity-building for industrial development with a view to exportation, require reliable power and competitive in the international framework.
-In addition there is a potential for export of electricity to the countries of the region.
+The energetic Panamanian reality requires urgently undertake an important development in the electricity generation capacity to support the desired growth in its economy.
+Very important projects such as the expansion of the canal, the development of the reverted areas in the area of influence of the project will require reliable power and competitive in the international framework.
+In addition, there is a potential for export of electricity to the countries of the region.